-Description - Our 5/8” thick interlocking premium soft carpet tiles are an ideal choice for a light weight, easy to install, and portable tile solution designed for use in areas where soft carpet flooring would be beneficial.
-The high density foam backing on these tiles ensures that these foam backed carpet tiles provide anti fatigue cushioning designed to keep users of this tile comfortable during long periods of standing.
-These tiles are also waterproof, reduce sound transmission, and help keep users insulated from cold sub floors below.
-In addition, the soft tile products are 100% allergen free and contain no latex.
+Description - Our 5/8” thick interlocking Premium Soft Carpet Tiles are an ideal choice for lightweight, easy-to-install, and portable flooring for areas where soft carpet flooring would be beneficial.
+These high-density foam-backed carpet tiles provide anti-fatigue cushioning designed to keep you comfortable during long periods of standing.
+These tiles are also waterproof, reduce sound transmission, and insulate against cold subfloors.
+Additionally, our soft tile products are 100% allergen-free and contain no latex.

-Material – 3M Scotchguard coated polyester fibers (over 2 million per square meter) needle punched into closed cell EVA foam rubber for unmatched durability.
+Material – 3M Scotchguard coated polyester fibers (over 2 million per square meter) needle punched into closed-cell EVA foam rubber for unmatched durability.

 Size – 2' x 2'.

-Thickness – 5/8 Inch nominal (~14mm)
+Thickness – 5/8" Inch nominal (~14mm)

 Weight – Tiles weigh approximately 1.70 Lbs. each.

-In Stock - Ships between Mar 4 - 8
+In Stock - Ships between Sep 29 - Oct 2

-Installation of interlocking tiles is very simple and typically done by the consumer.
+Installing Premium Soft Carpet Tiles is very simple and usually done by the consumer.
 Typical installation of these tiles is as follows:

-- First, clean your sub floor so it is free of all dirt, grease or debris.
+- First, clean your subfloor so it is free of all dirt, grease, or debris.

 - Start in one corner of the room with a corner tile and add border tiles outward along the adjacent walls.
 Add center, corner, and border tiles where you see fit.

-Note: When piecing interlocking tiles together, adhesives are usually not used since the weight of the locked together product is usually enough to keep the floor tiles from moving.
-However, if you do experience movement and would like to ensure that the tiles do not slide at all, some double-sided tape or mat tape can be used around the perimeter of the installation to prevent any movement.
+Note: When piecing interlocking tiles together, adhesives aren’t usually necessary, since the weight of the flooring is often enough to keep the tiles from moving.
+However, if you do experience movement and would like to ensure that the tiles do not slide at all, you can use some double-sided tape or mat tape around the perimeter of the installation.